deja-vu-platform/deja-vu/docs/tutorial.md

 (e.g., creating a new score).
 The component author determines what triggers the evaluation or execution of the component.
-Typically, the loading of the component itself triggers the evaluation of an component, and some user interaction
+Typically, the loading of the component itself triggers the evaluation of a component, and some user interaction
 (e.g., a button click or a selection of an item from a dropdown) triggers its execution.